 Today we will be exploring some of the ways in which you can obtain wireless internet connectivity.

-- Public WIFI Hotspots:
+1. Public WIFI Hotspots

-A WIFI hotspot is a public area in which wireless internet connection is made available for use.
+A WIFI hotspot is a public area in which a wireless internet connection is made available for use.
 Many establishments now offer wireless internet connections to patrons as a way of retaining customers.
 The WIFI access may either be offered for free or at a cost.
 In Trinidad and Tobago, there are many places that offer WIFI hotspots.
-A comprehensive list can be found here.

-A router is a device that broadcasts a wireless signal to wireless enabled devices.
+A router is a device that broadcasts a wireless signal to wireless-enabled devices.
 Setting up a router in your home or office is now an easy process that even the non-technically minded can do it.
 The router must be connected to an Internet Service Provider’s (e.g. TSTT’s) wired internet connection (e.g Blink Broadband), so do ensure that you have purchased an internet plan from them before installing.

 These are mobile devices that turn your connection into a portable WIFI hotspot.
 This is truly a “go anywhere”, “connect to any type” of device.
 The device is obtained from your Internet Service Provider (e.g. TSTT) so an internet plan with them is necessary.

 If you have no router at your location but only have a wired internet connection, then you can still make a wireless network by setting up a Windows Adhoc Network or by installing a software called Connectify (to connect some devices that do not see the Adhoc Network) on your computer.

 These devices usually come in USB forms carrying the WIFI capability and can easily plug into many of the devices.
 Once you have the dongle attached, you would be able to pick up WIFI signals (through public hotspots or your own internet connection).

-You can purchase some of the latest phones, laptops and tablets that come with built-in mobile broadband.
+Most of the latest phones, laptops and tablets that come with built-in mobile broadband.
 All you need to do is obtain a SIM card with a data plan from an Internet Service Provider, insert the SIM card into the mobile device, turn it on and you have access to the internet.

-So hopefully after reading this list you would be inspired to think outside the box!
+Hopefully, after reading this list you would be inspired to think outside the box!